CBD Defined: A Multifaceted Cannabinoid

 Interaction with the Human Cannabinoid System

-CBD in Common Language
+CBD in Everyday Language

 Fundamental Differences Between CBD and THC: Understanding the Yin and Yang of Cannabinoids